 Yulia Gorbunova is Ukraine and Russia senior researcher in Human Rights Watch’s Europe and Central Asia Division.
 She also covers Belarus.
 She has most recently covered the crisis in Ukraine, where she worked extensively covering the armed conflict in the east and human rights abuses in Crimea, including enforced disappearances, prosecution and detention of Crimean Tatar and pro-Ukraine activists and abuses by paramilitary groups.

-A lawyer by training, she worked for Human Rights Watch in Russia and Belarus on a range of issues, including freedom of assembly, association, and speech, political repression, the rights of migrants, refugees, and asylum seekers, and the persecution of human rights defenders.
-She has most recently covered the crisis in Ukraine, including the war in the east and abuses in Crimea.
-Before joining Human Rights Watch, Gorbunova worked for a Sydney-based law firm that represented asylum seekers and refugees from the Asia Pacific region.
-She also worked for the Disability Rights Fund, a grant-making organization in Boston.
+A lawyer by training, Yulia worked for Human Rights Watch on a range of issues, including human rights in armed conflict, refugee rights, political repression, freedom of assembly, association, and speech.
+Before joining Human Rights Watch, Gorbunova worked for a Sydney-based law firm that represented asylum seekers and refugees and the Disability Rights Fund, a grant-making organization in Boston.
 Gorbunova holds a master’s degree in professional communications from the University of Western Sydney and a bachelor's in law from Tyumen State University in Russia, with a focus on criminal law and international law.
 She speaks English and Russian.